Doug Brocail: Playing career

 Brocail attended Lamar High School in Lamar, Colorado where he won All-State honors in football, basketball, and baseball.
 The San Diego Padres selected Brocail in the first round of the 1986 Major League Baseball draft.
 He did not make his major league debut until 1992 because of injuries sustained in the minors.
 Initially a starter, Brocail went 4–13 in his first full season (1993) before being converted to relief.

 After the 1994 season, the Padres traded Brocail, Derek Bell, Ricky Gutiérrez, Pedro Martínez, Phil Plantier, and Craig Shipley to the Houston Astros for Ken Caminiti, Andújar Cedeño, Steve Finley, Roberto Petagine, and Brian Williams.
 After the 1996 season, the Astros traded Brocail, Brian Hunter, Todd Jones, Orlando Miller, and cash to the Detroit Tigers for Brad Ausmus, José Lima, Trever Miller, C. J. Nitkowski, and Daryle Ward.
 After the 2000 season, the Tigers traded Brocail, Ausmus, and Nelson Cruz to the Astros for Roger Cedeño, Chris Holt, and Mitch Meluskey.

 Two Tommy John surgeries kept Brocail out of the major leagues for nearly four years (2000–04).
 He returned in 2004 with the Texas Rangers and was placed on the disabled list in May for 15 days due to an appendectomy.
 He pitched for San Diego in 2006 and 2007.
+On June 20, 2007, Brocail hit Orioles shortstop Miguel Tejada with a pitch that broke Tejada's wrist, leading to Tejada being placed on the disabled list a few days later, ending his consecutive games streak at 1,152, the fifth longest in Major League history.

 Brocail underwent an angioplasty on March 11, 2006, to clear a 99% blockage of his left anterior descending artery.
 He had complained of chest tightness that radiated into both arms.
 He already was being treated for an abscessed tooth and asthma.
 Weeks later, Brocail underwent a second, more complex angioplasty in which he received three stents in his heart in addition to the one put in prior.
-Post heart surgeries, Brocail returned to the mound on July 14, 2006.
+Post-heart surgeries, Brocail returned to the mound on July 14, 2006.

 Brocail pitched relief for the Astros in 2008 and 2009 before retiring at the age of 42.